 The IRS matches amounts reported on your four quarterly Forms 941 with Form W-2 amounts totaled on your yearly Form W-3, Transmittal of Wage and Tax Statements.
 If the amounts do not agree, you may be contacted by the IRS or the Social Security Administration (SSA).
-The reconciled amounts are:
+The following amounts are reconciled.

-- federal income tax withholding,
+- Federal income tax withholding.

-- social security wages,
+- · Social security wages.

-- social security tips,
+- Social security tips.

-- Medicare wages and tips, and
+- Medicare wages and tips.

-- advance earned income credit (EIC) payments.
+- Advance earned income credit (EIC) payments.

 For more information, see section 12 of Pub.
-15 (Circular E).
-See also the Instructions for Schedule D (Form 941), Report of Discrepancies Caused by Acquisitions, Statutory Mergers, or Consolidations.
+15 (Circular E) and the Instructions for Schedule D (Form 941).